johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Before we are ready to do the actual cloning we must first be sure the SD cards are not mounted.
 To do this, just press the eject button in the upper right corner of the pi's touch screen.
-If any cards show up in the pulldown list then press these to unmount them.
+If any cards show up in the pulldown list then press on these to unmount them.
 You will get a message saying that it is safe to remove the media.
 Don't actually remove the cards from the pi.
 If you did then it would be impossible to clone them.
-We want to unmount them which means to disassociate the cards from the pi's file system.
+We just want to unmount them which means to disassociate the cards from the pi's file system.
+Leave the cards in the pi.
 Cards in the list which are grayed out are already unmounted.
-Encrypted cards may not even show up in the list because they are impossible to mount in the first place.
+Some cards may not even show up in the list because they are impossible to mount in the first place.
+That's fine.

 Now we are ready to copy all the information from the encrypted card to the blank card.
 Run the following command in the pi's terminal window.
-Carefull - the following command assumes that the encrypted card with all your precious data is know to the pi as **sda**.
+Careful - the following command assumes that the encrypted card with all your precious data is known to the pi as **sda**.
+dd in the following command is the name of the command.
+if= in the following command specifies the input file (the SD card you wish to read from).
+of= in the following command specifies the output file (the SD card you wish to write to).
 `sudo dd if=/dev/sda of=/dev/sdb`
 This command will take several hours to run with out giving any sign that it is working at all.
 **Don't worry - everything is fine**